Amy K. Nelson: SB Nation

 As part of the channel launch, Nelson produced and hosted her own show, Full Nelson.
 The short-documentary based program covers a wide range of topics, from a Brooklyn arm-wrestling championship to a story on minor-league-baseball part-owner Bill Murray.

 Nelson's most recent piece was an oral history on the Costacos Brothers and their sports poster empire.
-In an interview, Nelson said that it took her over nine months to research, interview and write the story.

 Freelance

-Nelson's freelance work has included pieces that have received wide pickup, including her story for The Hairpin, about women in the sports media and their systematic disadvantage.
-It was shared widely and Sports Illustrated media critic Richard Deitsch used it as a platform for a larger roundtable discussion on women in sports media.
+Nelson's freelance work includes a story for The Hairpin, about women in the sports media and their systematic disadvantage.
+Sports Illustrated media critic Richard Deitsch used it as a platform for a larger roundtable discussion on women in sports media.

-Other recent pieces include her quest to find Jeff Gillooly, figure skater Tonya Harding's ex-husband who planned the attack on Nancy Kerrigan 20 years ago prior to the 1994 Winter Olympics in Lillehammer.
+Other notable pieces include her 2014 search for Jeff Gillooly, figure skater Tonya Harding's ex-husband who planned the attack on Nancy Kerrigan 20 years ago prior to the 1994 Winter Olympics in Lillehammer.
 Nelson was the only journalist to interview Gillooly and appeared in ESPN's 30 for 30 documentary The Price of Gold.

-Her written and video piece of a black Santa Claus at Macy's flagship store in New York City received wide pickup from news outlets worldwide, including CNN.
+Her written and video piece of a black Santa Claus at Macy's flagship store in New York City received pickup from CNN.

 Nelson also covered the uprisings in Baltimore and Ferguson, the latter of which garnered her national attention.
 After moving to New Orleans, she wrote about artist BMike and his outdoor Black history art museum and public art project, Exhibit Be.

-Mental Health Company
+Mental health work

-Two weeks after Hurricane Ida hit, Nelson threw a Mental Health Mutual Aid event through her company, Beautiful Bipolar, that was part of disaster response.
-The event served over 200 hot meals, had professional counselors leading support group sessions, yoga and various healing modalities for mental health help for the citizens of New Orleans.
+Two weeks after Hurricane Ida hit, Nelson had a Mental Health Mutual Aid event through her company, Beautiful Bipolar.
+The event served over 200 hot meals and offered support sessions with counselors.